zeroos/PX4-user_guide/en/advanced_features/throw_launch.md

 1. Set [COM_THROW_EN](../advanced_config/parameter_reference.md#COM_THROW_EN) to Enabled.
 1. Arm the aircraft.
 The engines should not spin, but the vehicle should be armed and keep playing the arming tune.
 1. Throw the aircraft into the air around 2 m up.
-It is possible to start lower and gradually increase the altitude until the engines turn on.
+If the aircraft is not thrown high enough, the motors will not turn on.
 1. The engines should start just after crossing the apex.
 1. Engage the kill switch (ideally a second person operating the RC should do it).
 1. Catch the drone.
 Use safety gloves.